Who was Tammy Lynn?

 Are fees charged for families who participate in your programs?

-Fees for residential services are paid by Medicaid and CAP-MR/DD funds.
+Fees for residential services are paid by Medicaid.
 Early Intervention fees are paid primarily by state funds or private insurance.
 Services to students in the special education program are funded by the local public school system and charitable contributions.
-Before and after school care and summer program fees may be paid by combination of parent fees and state funding.
+Before and after school care and summer program fees may be paid by a combination of parent fees and state funding.

 How can I help?